odpi/egeria/open-metadata-implementation/access-services/asset-consumer/asset-consumer-client/docs/user/java-client/add-review-to-asset-with-java.md

      * a rating then the original one is over-ridden.
      *
      * @param userId      userId of user making request.
-     * @param assetGUID   unique identifier for the asset.
+     * @param requestType   unique identifier for the asset.
      * @param starRating  StarRating enumeration for not recommended, one to five stars.
      * @param review      user review of asset.
 This can be null.
      * @param isPublic    indicates whether the feedback should be shared or only be visible to the originating user